ianTevesAcc/IT-dot-files/README.md

 ---

 # To Do
-- [ ] Test if git commit dot files and nvim files is working on .zshrc
+- [x] Test if git commit dot files and nvim files is working on .zshrc
+- [ ] Add a way to close current tmux window and close term window at the same time when `Q` is pressed in tmux command mode `<C-s>Q`